Project prioritization is the process that helps you take on the work that will influence your marketing goals most effectively.

 The easiest way to begin your project backlog is to dedicate 30 minutes to ask one simple question:

 For now, don’t limit yourself.
-Don’t even think about the marketing tactics you defined as part of your marketing strategy in Chapter 6.
+Don’t even think about the marketing tactics you defined as part of your marketing strategy.

 Write down every idea; the following exercises will help you prioritize these projects further.

 The most important project prioritization criterion is determining which ideas have the largest potential for providing 10x growth toward your marketing goal.

 The 10x versus 10% framework will help you understand which projects to take on, and which projects to drop.
 Think of it like this:

 The easiest way to visualize which of your ideas are 10x and which are 10% is to add your sticky notes on a project prioritization matrix you sketch out on a whiteboard.

 Draw an X/Y chart, labeling the vertical Y axis Value and the horizontal X axis Target Audience.
 I’ve found it helpful to draw arrows at the ends of both axis to visually indicate Most is at the outermost ends of the matrix.

 Now review each idea and stick it on the project prioritization matrix where it fits best.

 10x opportunities lie at the upper right part of the matrix (providing the most value to the largest amount of your target audience), whereas 10% ideas are near the lower left (providing the least value to the smallest amount of your target audience).